wjandrea/what-bash/README.md

 `what` is a Bash function that gets info about a command, like what exactly it is and where.

-Along with it is `symlink_info`, which details complicated symlinks. `what` uses it on symlinked executable files.
+Along with it is `symlink-info`, which details complicated symlinks. `what` uses it on symlinked executable files.

 ## `what`